Commands

 sed expand

-Applies sed expressions to each input line including substitution, deletion, printing, transliteration, and address ranges.
+Applies a single sed expression to each input line, supporting substitution, deletion, printing, transliteration, and address ranges.

 gloo.Run(source, sed.Sed("s/old/new/g"), sink)